nvidia-cosmos/cosmos-transfer2.5/docs/world_scenario_parquet.md

         "category": str,             # "STOP", "UNKNOWN"
-        "location": [{"x": float, "y": float, "z": float}, ...],  # Polyline "is_implicit": bool,         # Whether line is implicit or explicitly marked "intersection_subtype": str  # Intersection type information (not used) },
+        "location": [{"x": float, "y": float, "z": float}, ...],  # Polyline "is_implicit": bool,         # Whether line is implicit or explicitly marked "intersection_subtype": str  # Whether this wait line is entry, exit or part of buffer zone at intersections or not applicable. (not used for rendering)
+    },
     "version": uint64    # Data version number (not used by rendering pipeline) }